-So Ops needs to take the front seat on identifying what are the biggest, most important gaps that teams need to solve for.
+So Ops needs to take the front seat on identifying what are the biggest, most important gaps that teams need to solve.

-Ops also needs to drive a lot of rigor.
+Ops also need to drive a lot of rigor.

 As much as you can help sales, it’s really sales and sales leaders who ultimately own driving accountability for their teams.
 You have to equip them with reports, data-driven insights on what’s going wrong, and recommendations on how to drive up their KPIs.